Part Four

 Erëmirë Krasniqi: Why only four years?

 Hysni Krasniqi: This is why, you’re right.
 We went to Pejton, do you know where it is?
 There was a space for music there, we used it for lectures.
-We held most of the lectures there, then slowly we came to where the army used to be, UÇK [KLA], we worked there for a long time.
+We held most of the lectures there, then slowly we came to where the army used to be, UÇK.
+We worked there for a long time.
 Then they got us out of there, then we came back to our jobs, because we were liberated.

-Erëmirë Krasniqi: How did it come to the war?
+Erëmirë Krasniqi: How did the war come about?
 How did your family experience it?

-Erëmirë Krasniqi: You were at home in Prishtina or…
+Erëmirë Krasniqi: You were at home in Pristina or…

 They took it from him, he said, “Give it back!
 Why are you taking my money?”
 He had it in his pocket, he was a great designer, his name is Osman Cakiqi, he also had the KLA emblems in his pocket which he made.
 He had his own private printing house.
 Thank God they didn’t search us.
-He told me, “Put this,” so they could see my visitor’s card, Professor at the Faculty of Arts, he said “Are you a professor?”
+He told me, “Take this,” so they saw my university card, that I’m a professor at the Faculty of Arts..
+He said “Are you a professor?”
 I said, “Yes, I am.
 Why?”
 I taught in both languages, Albanian and Serbian.
 “Ah, let’s see.
 You” he said “You are against the state.”
 I said, “No, you are wrong.”

-They beat him up, broke his teeth and ribs.
+They beat him up, broke his teeth and two of his ribs.
 They beat me up until they got tired.
 They wanted to break my arm {touches his left arm}, I still have the scars here, you can see in the pictures.
 They broke it, they wanted to break my leg, I have pictures, I took the pictures after twelve days, because we couldn’t go outside, we were inside.
 Then I barely got to my apartment.
-Two of my neighbors saw me near the building, I couldn’t walk, they grabbed me by my arm and took me to my apartment.
+Two of my neighbors saw me at the entrance of the building, I couldn’t walk, they grabbed me by my arm and took me to my apartment.

 There I noticed that I was in a bad condition.
 My whole body was black, blue and red.
-They took some salt and onions and covered my wounds, I don’t know for how long I stayed like that.
-The ones who took me were named Mybera and Magribe, Magribe, if I’m not mistaken.
-Her husband wasn’t here at all, he was in Germany.
+They took some salt and onions and covered my wounds, I don’t know how long I stayed like that.
+The ones who took me [to my apartment] were named Mybera and Magribe, Magribe, if I’m not mistaken.
+Her husband wasn’t there at all, he was in Germany.
 They took and covered me with onions.
 I told my wife after a few days, “It smells.
 I can’t take it anymore.”
 I removed them and I cleaned up.
 We stayed for a few days like that.
-After two, three, or four days came the head of the police, Dragan.
+After two, three, or four days some Dragan came, he was head of the police.

 Erëmirë Krasniqi: A neighbor or…